-All instructions and screenshots of this user's guide use the default window layout.
+All instructions and screenshots use the default window layout.
 If you want to follow the instructions, we recommend to set the EB GUIDE Studio window to default layout by selecting Layout > Reset to default layout.

 With EB GUIDE Script you can express property values, actions, or conditions and evaluate them during runtime.